Dimensions

 User-defined dimensions

-You can also create your own UA dimensions to better organize the UA events metadata according to your context.
-You can benefit from these custom dimensions in reports once they’re associated with the targeted UA events (see Manage dimensions on custom metadata).
+You can also create your own dimensions to better organize the events metadata according to your context.
+You can benefit from these custom dimensions in reports once they’re associated with the targeted events (see Manage dimensions on custom metadata).

 To track the most consulted items for each team having access to your company’s intranet (for example, R&D, Finance, HR, etc.), you define the team